MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Reset-ProvisioningCache.md

 ```

 ### -GlobalCache
-The GlobalCache switch specifies that all cache keys are cleared.
+The GlobalCache switch clears all cache keys.
+You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter